-If you rather not pay an annual fee, the Wells Fargo Propel American Express® Card is a $0 annual fee travel card that is competitive compared to travel cards with annual fees up to $550.
-The rewards program rivals the U.S. Bank Altitude™ Reserve Visa Infinite® Card — Earn 3X points for eating out and ordering in, 3X points for gas stations, rideshares and transit, and 3X points for travel including flights, hotels, homestays and car rentals.
+If you rather not pay an annual fee, the Wells Fargo Propel American Express® card is a $0 annual fee travel card that is competitive compared to travel cards with annual fees up to $550.
+The rewards program rivals the U.S. Bank Altitude™ Reserve Visa Infinite® Card — Earn 3X points on eating out and ordering in, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.
 This includes eating out as a 3X category, which is a common travel expense.
 Foodies may be won over by this perk, but keep in mind this card doesn’t offer an annual travel credit or lounge access like the U.S. Bank Altitude™ Reserve Visa Infinite® Card.

 Travel card with redemption bonus